Sum of Measures 1—5 (Total Package)

 |02B - Support policies for long-term lending info_outline||

-No amount/estimate: (i) April, The central bank has confirmed its commitment to continue maintaining an expansionary monetary policy stance; (ii) June 15, The bank also relaxed some commercial banks' Prudential Guidelines (No. 2) on asset classification and provisionsing and (No. 8) regarding disclosure of interest rates, fees, and charges [update].
+No amount/estimate: (i) April, The central bank has confirmed its commitment to continue maintaining an expansionary monetary policy stance; On September 15, CBSI has resolved to maintain its expansionary monetary policy for the next six months [update]; (ii) June 15, The bank also relaxed some commercial banks' Prudential Guidelines (No. 2) on asset classification and provisionsing and (No. 8) regarding disclosure of interest rates, fees, and charges.

 |02C - Loan guarantees|